The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Testing the Design with a Variety of Tasks

 \section{Testing the Design with a Variety of Tasks}

-Table \ref{tab:tasks} lists full tasks we successfully performed with the Stretch RE1.
-Except for the inspection task, we performed all tasks in real homes.
-All of the code and full task videos (see Fig. \ref{fig:montage}) are publicly available on GitHub ({ \url{https://github.com/hello-robot}}) and YouTube ({ \url{https://www.youtube.com/c/HelloRobot}}).
-For local teleoperative control, an expert operator controlled the robot using a game controller.
+Table \ref{tab:tasks} lists full tasks we performed with Stretch.
+Except for the shelf-picking and inspection tasks (16 \& 17), all tasks were in real homes.
+All of the code and full task videos (see Fig. \ref{fig:montage}) are available on GitHub ({ \url{https://github.com/hello-robot}}) and YouTube ({ \url{https://www.youtube.com/c/HelloRobot}}).
+For local teleoperative control, an expert operator stood by the robot and used a game controller.
 For autonomous control, the robot performed tasks using only its onboard sensors and computation.

-Other researchers are beginning to disseminate their work with the Stretch RE1, providing further evidence for the efficacy of our design.
-For example, 21 people, including 3 people with disabilities, remotely operated the Stretch RE1 to perform kitchen tasks \cite{cabrera2021exploration}.
+Other researchers are beginning to disseminate their work with Stretch, providing further evidence for the efficacy of our design.
+For example, 21 people, including 3 people with disabilities, remotely operated Stretch to perform kitchen tasks \cite{cabrera2021exploration}.